Wilber Marshall

-Wilber Buddyhia Marshall (born April 18, 1962) is an American former professional football player who was a outside linebacker in the National Football League (NFL) for five teams from 1984 until 1995.
+Wilber Buddyhia Marshall (born April 18, 1962) is an American former professional football player who was a linebacker in the National Football League (NFL) for five teams from 1984 until 1995.
 Marshall played college football for the Florida Gators, was twice recognized as a consensus All-American, and is a member of the College Football Hall of Fame.

-He was selected in the first round of the 1984 NFL Draft by the Chicago Bears and played in Super Bowl XX.
+He was selected in the first round of the 1984 NFL draft by the Chicago Bears and played in Super Bowl XX.
 Marshall later was part of the Super Bowl XXVI-winning Washington Redskins team, and also played for the Houston Oilers and Arizona Cardinals before finishing his career with the New York Jets.

-Early years
+Early life

 Marshall was born in Titusville, Florida.
 He attended Astronaut High School in Titusville, where he was a Parade magazine All-American high school football player for the Astronaut War Eagles.
 Future fellow NFL star Cris Collinsworth played quarterback on Astronaut's football team during Marshall's freshman year.
 In 2007, twenty-nine years after he graduated from high school, the Florida High School Athletic Association (FHSAA) named Marshall to its "All-Century Team", recognizing him as one of the thirty-three greatest Florida high school football players of the last 100 years.